forfudan/MojoMiji/src/miji/start/project.md

 For more information about pixi, you can refer to the [official documentation](https://pixi.sh/latest/getting_started/).

 [^hidden]: There are also three hidden files: `.gitignore`, `.pixi` and `.gitattributes`.
 These files are used for version control and package management.
 You can ignore them for now.
+[^versioning]: Before Mojo v0.25.6 (2025-09-22), the versioning scheme was different.
+It was like Mojo v25.1 for the release in January 2025.
+From v0.25.6, a extra `0.` is added in front of the version number to be more consistent with semantic versioning.